SimbaBlock/slppp/slppp-index.md

   health: 0x05
      ehr: 0x01

-For example, message type is: 0x0101; contract type is 0x0301.
+For example, message type is: 0x0101, contract type is 0x0301 etc.

 ```